How to Make Pemmican Easy Survival Recipe

 Pemmican is an age-old food that used to be a staple of Native Americans and European explorers.
-This mixture of meat and fat is extraordinarily calorie-dense and stores well over long periods (up to 50 years), making it perfect for the modern outdoorsman a Prepper in need of a trustworthy food source for survival.
+This mixture of meat and fat is extraordinarily calorie-dense and stores well over long periods (up to 50 years), making it perfect for the modern outdoorsman or a Prepper in need of a trustworthy food source for survival.
 Making pemmican used to be a labor-intensive process - however today’s modern kitchen appliances mean that making pemmican is easily performed in your kitchen in just a few hours.
 Check out our easy step by step guide to making pemmican below (or here are some pre-made options)!

 What is Pemmican?